erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 I bought more Fubo TV since the merger deal with Disney was announced.
 It hasn't been great adding more since the initial pop off the deal news in early January.
 I believe that this will go higher once the deal with Disney closes.
 Fubo was making moves before they struck an agreement with Disney, so I added more to a winner.
-Hoping it pays off in the future, but so far 2025 has not been great for the stock outside of the first week of the year.
+Hoping it pays off in the future, but so far 2025 has not been great outside of the first week of the year.
 I like the stock as a play on streaming and live sports.

 **SOUN**